Gray Reed ranked #267 in the National Law Journal’s (an ALM Media Properties company) “Top 500” ranking in 2021.

 William Morris served as Associate Judge for the Harris County 247th Family District Court from 1982 to 1993.

-In 2008, Joe Coleman received the Baylor Lawyer of the Year award, which is given annually to an outstanding alumnus who has brought honor and distinction to Baylor Law School and the legal profession.
-Coleman served on the Baylor Board of Regents from 1998-2007.
-He also was a member of the Baylor Foundation Board of Directors.
+Joe Coleman received the Baylor Lawyer of the Year award in 2008, which is given annually to an outstanding alumnus who has brought honor and distinction to Baylor Law School and the legal profession.
+Joe served on the Baylor Board of Regents from 1998-2007.
+He was also a member of the Baylor Foundation Board of Directors.